Unveiling Lifesaving Insights with CPR Facts and Statistics

 Survival Rates between Classes

 The impact of social class on CPR survival rates is multifaceted.
-Individuals from lower socio-economic classes may face barriers such as limited access to CPR training, lower rates of bystander CPR, and delays in receiving advanced medical care.
-These factors can contribute to lower survival rates in these populations.
+Individuals from lower socio-economic classes faces barriers such as limited access to CPR training, lower rates of bystander CPR, and delays in receiving advanced medical care.
+These factors contributes to lower survival rates in these populations.
 Efforts to improve CPR education and accessibility to healthcare resources in all socio-economic classes are crucial for enhancing overall survival rates.

 In-Home Survival Rates